tejasbubane/tejasbubane.github.io/content/pages/services.md

 path = "services"
 +++

 I have been building software and leading teams in fast-paced environments for over a decade.
-In the process I gained deep expertise in backend systems with Ruby on Rails, Postgresql and Elixir.
-Whether you're a startup looking to launch your first product or an established business seeking to modernize and scale, I am happy to help.
+In the process, I gained deep expertise in backend systems with Ruby on Rails, PostgreSQL and Elixir.
+Whether you're a startup looking to launch your first product or an established business seeking to modernize and scale, I am happy to help with:

-I can provide:

 * Custom software development
 * System architecture design / review
 * Team augmentation
 * Technical consultation
+* Performance analysis
+* Technical debt analysis and reduction strategy
+* Debugging critical bugs and performance issues
+* Ruby / Rails upgrades
 * Team re-alignment
 * Mentoring
-* Debugging critical bugs and performance issues
-* Ruby / Rails upgrades

 and much more...